elastic/enterprise-search-sharepoint-server-connector/README.rst

 Testing connectivity
 ====================

-You can check the connectivity with Sharepoint and Workplace Search server using.
+You can check the connectivity with SharePoint and Workplace Search server using.

 Use the following command ::bash